 A drop-down list can help you to select any specific data in seconds.
 The drop-down list is a great helper when you are working with a large database and you need to pick a specific item from a list.
 You can make your drop-down list manually or by using some specific functions.
-Today in this article we will learn some of the functions based on drop-down lists.

 Download Practice Workbook